 - 1 lb wide rice noodles, cooked al dente according to package directions

-- Mix together chopped chicken and 3 tbsp soy sauce to marinate and set aside.
+- Mix together chopped chicken and 3 tablespoon soy sauce to marinate and set aside.

 - Mix up the sauce ingredients and set aside.